switchupcb/disgo/_contribution/CONTRIBUTING.md

  | `cache`   | `golangci-lint run ./cache`   | Perform static code analysis on the Disgo Cache.   |
  | `shard`   | `golangci-lint run ./shard`   | Perform static code analysis on the Shard Manager. |
  | `tools`   | `golangci-lint run ./tools`   | Perform static code analysis on the Tools Module.  |

+ _If you receive `File is not ... with -...`, use `golangci-lint run --disable-all --no-config -Egofmt --fix` or ignore it._

 #### Fieldalignment